Decomposable Neural Symbolic Regression: Deep Evolutionary Symbolic Regression

 \subsubsection{Cascade Merging}

 The construction of multivariate skeletons follows an incremental merging process in which univariate skeleton candidates are combined progressively.
-For each variable $x_v$ Algorithm~\ref{alg:univ_sk} generates up to $n_{\text{cand}}$ candidate skeletons $\texttt{genSks}_v$ along with their corresponding correlation values $\texttt{corrVals}_v$.
-To determine the merging order, the variables are ranked according to the maximum correlation value obtained across their generated skeletons.
-Variables with higher correlation scores are prioritized in the merging order, as their generated skeletons exhibit stronger relationships with the data, reducing the risk of propagating structural uncertainty.
+For each variable $x_v$ Algorithm~\ref{alg:univ_sk} generates up to $n_{\text{cand}}$ candidate skeletons $\texttt{genSks}_v$ along with their corresponding MSE values $\texttt{MSEVals}_v$.
+To determine the merging order, the variables are ranked according to the minimum MSE value obtained across their generated skeletons.
+This ordering strategy is a heuristic founded on the intuition that prioritizing skeletons with stronger relationships to the data reduces the risk of propagating structural uncertainty.
+While future work will explore a more formal ordering approach, a permutation analysis is provided in Appendix~\ref{app:order} to evaluate the impact of different variable sequences on the final recovered expressions.

 Let $S$ denote the indices of the variables whose skeletons have already been merged.
-Initially, $S$ contains only the index of the variable that corresponds to the skeleton with the highest correlation value.
+Initially, $S$ contains only the index of the variable that corresponds to the skeleton with the lowest MSE value.
 At each iteration, a new variable $x_q$ is selected according to the ranking, and its univariate skeletons are merged with those corresponding to $S$.
 Specifically, Algorithms~\ref{alg:merge} and \ref{alg:evolve} are applied to combine each skeleton generated for $\mathbf{x}_S$ with each skeleton generated for $x_q$, producing at most $n_{\text{cand}}^2$ skeleton combinations.
 Since Algorithm~\ref{alg:evolve} returns both the selected merged skeleton and its fitness, we apply a greedy selection strategy, retaining only the $n_{\text{cand}}$ highest-performing skeletons at each step.
 This process repeats until skeletons incorporating all $t$ variables have been generated, which serve as interpretations that describe the functional form of model $\hat{f}$.

 We argue that our cascade approach ensures a structured integration of variables into the final multivariate skeleton.
 Directly constructing a multivariate skeleton from all univariate candidates would prioritize minimizing overall prediction error, potentially obscuring individual contributions and leading to overfitting.
 Instead, incorporating one variable at a time allows for a more interpretable learning process, where each newly added variable’s effect is evaluated in the context of the previously analyzed ones.